Since its inception Israel has been called to be a nation set apart. Heeding that call can make things tricky on the modern diplomatic stage.

-A State Comptroller report issued this week noted that 35 different government bodies are engaging in foreign affairs in one way or another without any centralized coordination.
+A State Comptroller report issued in 2020 noted that 35 different government bodies are engaging in foreign affairs in one way or another without any centralized coordination.
 Furthermore, the budget for the Ministry of Foreign Affairs is not sufficient to cover even its basic needs, let alone execute a comprehensive diplomatic strategy.

 Trying to please everyone

-The disjointed approach to foreign affairs is reminiscent of Israel’s efforts to sell itself to the rest of the world outside of the diplomatic arena.
+The disjointed approach to foreign affairs is reflected in Israel’s efforts to sell itself to the rest of the world outside of the diplomatic arena.